-For most conversions, the user selects the first file then the last file in a sequence; intervening files are converted assuming a standard file name convention (e..g last 3 positions before '.' are an index number).
+For most conversions, the user selects the first file then the last file in a sequence; intervening files are converted assuming a standard file name convention (e...g last 3 positions before '.' are an index number).

-- OD to transmission - convert to transmission using "white" Io (1 at each energy)
+- OD to transmission - convert to transmission using "white" Io (1)

 - ALS to netCDF converts (old) ALS images to NSLS netCDF files, with E-scale shifts and optional binning (adds squares of 2x2 or 3x3 etc pixels).
-Generates .sl file for input to Jacobsen stack analyze or Zimba
+Generates .sl file for input to Stack analyze

-- 1 converts one file
+- 1 converts one file selected by pickfile

-- many converts multiple files selected by clicking on first then last
+- many converts many files selected by (first, last) pickfile routine

 - file converts files listed in the user-defined file (e.g. .lst from ALS)

 - to axis binary from

 - bmp

 - jpg

-- mrc (format used for tomography in, e.g. IMOD)
+- mrc (format used for tomography in, e.g. IMOD

 - NSLS STXMIV

-- tif

 - TOF-all (time-of-flight PEPICO)

 - from axis binary to

-- cts (ascii spectra)
+- mrc

 - mpg

-- mrc